facile-it/mutoid/src/state/README.md

 mutation(id)
 ```

-if you want to kill the mutation `MS.mutationRunner` accept as third parameter "options" with propriety `notifierTakeUntil?: Observable<unknown>`
+If you want to cancel the mutation `MS.mutationRunner` accept as third parameter "options" with propriety `notifierTakeUntil?: Observable<unknown>`

 ## Store notifier